Understanding Sources

 * **Articles & Websites:** Input the website URL and Blotato will extract the text content.

 * **YouTube & TikTok:** Simply add a link, and Blotato will extract the transcript.
 The video must have captions (subtitles) for transcript extraction to work.
 If a video has no captions, copy-paste the content as a Text source instead.
+Note: Facebook Reel and Instagram URLs are not supported as video sources — use Text or Articles instead.

 * **Audio, Podcasts, & Meeting Recordings:** Upload audio files to extract useful content.